drdaemos/xc5-docs/en/what_is_new/developer_changes_5_3_2.md

 }
 ```

-Skins, supporting that feature will have an additional selector at the "Look & Feel" -> "Layout" page:
+The skins supporting this feature will have an additional selector on the "Look & Feel" -> "Layout" page:

 ![]({{site.baseurl}}/attachments/ref_developer532/layout_type_selector.png)